ArcBlock/abtnode-docs/src/developer/blocklet-spec/index.md

 ## How to release Blocklet?

 First, publish the developed Blocklet to NPM.
-The `abtnode bundle` command will put the packaged code in the `_blocklet` directory of the current directory.
-When publishing or testing, you need to package and release the code in `_blocklet`.
+The `abtnode bundle` command will put the packaged code in the `.blocklet` directory of the current directory.
+When publishing or testing, you need to package and release the code in `.blocklet/bundle`.

 Then fork the https://github.com/arcblock/blocklets repository (create Github account first if you don't have one).
 Modify the project's registry.yml file and put your blocklet NPM package address in the registry.yml list.
 Then give a pull request to ArcBlock’s repository: https://github.com/arcblock/blocklets.